Lameira3730/git-explain/README.md

 `git-explain` is a CLI that explains Git diffs in clear human language using the user's own AI API key.

-It is built for indie devs and vibe coders who use AI coding tools and want to quickly understand what changed when something suddenly works, breaks, or behaves differently.
+It is built for devs who use AI coding tools and want to quickly understand what changed when something suddenly works, breaks, or behaves differently.

 ## What It Does